MichaelCurrin/auto-commit-msg/docs/development.md

 The [generate](/src/generate) module followed later as logic that will work standalone in the CLI for a hook.

+## Command overview

+Quick reference for commands to run in [package.json](/package.json):

+- `test` - lint, clean, compile and run tests
+- `version` - run tests and then tag and push
+- `ext` - build and install extension globally

+The other commands define are run indirectly through other commands or the debugger, or only are only run directly infrequently (such as `sb`), so aren't covered here.

 ## Install

 See installation steps in the extension and hook docs - clone the repo and install Node.js and dependencies.